thejpster/kinetis-frdm/README.md

 # Rust on the Freescale Kinetis FRDM-KE06Z

-A bare metal example program written in Rust (https://rust-lang.org) for the Freescale Kinetis FRDM-KE06Z (KE06Z dev board)
+A bare metal example program written in Rust (https://rust-lang.org) for the Freescale Kinetis FRDM-KE06Z (KE06Z dev board).
+This because is useful because it can be set to operate with 5V I/O, making it suitable for replacing an Arduino.

 The idea is that useful functionality will be moved out into separate crates.
+In particular, anything that's shared with its sister project [launchpad-rs](https://github.com/thejpster/launchpad-rs) should be made common, in time.

 ## Requirements